GuillaumeBadi/Lists/server/README.md

 # Server

-The server is based one Node.js 9.11.0 and implement a GraphQL API.
+The server is based on Node.js 9.11.0 and implement a GraphQL API.

 ## File Structure